Speedy Eggbert: Gameplay

-The whole game is centered on a central hub, in which the player character Blupi (alias Eggbert) can access all of the game's seven themed worlds.
+The whole game is centered on a central hub, in which the player character Blupi (alias Eggbert) can access all of the game's seven themed worlds to embark on challenging treasure hunting quests within these worlds that are rigged and bomb-planted by other multi-colored Blupis who are keeping each hub world locked and guarded.
 At first, he can only go to the practice level, where he will learn most of the controls listed above.
 The rest of the controls are not shown to during the practice game; they are left for the player to discover these moves while passing through the levels.

 The game has over forty levels, ranging from easy to relatively difficult.
 The objective of each level is to collect all the treasure chests and then move to the endpoint.
 The game includes enemies which Blupi cannot destroy normally, but can be destroyed using the Helicopter, the Glue Tank and self-placed yellow mines.

 The Jeep and Skateboard allow Blupi to destroy all kinds of mines them without losing a life.
 Glue balls can be collected by Blupi, where they can be fired as weapons from the Glue Tank or Helicopter to defeat enemies.
 There are also deductive problems to be solved and errors may make finishing the level impossible (by for example, accidentally destroying all helicopters available).